godfreytshehla/research-hub/README.md

 # research-hub
-some technical aspects of applied mathematics
+Some technical aspects of applied mathematics